220620NET/Craft-A-Cosmo/README.md

 # About
-- Store that offers unique mini themed stuffed animals
+Cosminis are a recent hit involving digital companions that users interact with and care for in a social media setting.
+With the rise in popularity of this sensation; our store provides fans a way to bring the online experience into their homes in the form of cute plushies themed to each character.
+On our website each user can register and browse a unique collection of cosmini stuffed animals and place orders to be delivered straight to their home.
+Our application plans to feature an exciting "construct-your-own" tool, where users can craft their own special cosmini; and add personal flair to each item shipped!

 # User Stories
-- Login and Register
+As a user, I should be able to Login and Register
-- Sort by type of prodeuct (Search for produts)
-- View all products on a store front
-- Add products to a cart
-- Checkout items from cart
-- View old carts
+As a user, I should be able to sort by type of product (Search for produts) As a user, I should be able to view all products on a store front As a user, I should be able to add products to a cart that will keep track of my potential purchases As a user, I should be able to checkout items from cart through a purchasing interface As a user, I should be able to view old carts

 # Goals
 - Login and Register
+    - Authservices to verify that the user is a valid user of the system
-- Sort by type of prodeuct (Search for produts)
+- Sort by type of product (Search for produts)
+    - Search through categories of products to choose selection options
 - View all products on a store front
+    - Neat store front that contains a navigation bar and list of available products
 - Add products to a cart
+    - Option to select products to potentially purchase
 - Checkout items from cart
+    - Option to purchase carts
 - User profiles
     - View old carts
 - Reset Password
+    - Authservices to change user information
 - Documentation
+    - General documentation on the code itself along with documentation on the meetings and project protocols
 - CI/CD Pipeline
+    - DevOps pipeline to speed up development and verify safe code to merge to main
 - Publication
+    - DevOps pipeline to speed up deployment of the Angular app and verify safe code to merge
 - 70% Code coverage
+    - Test Driven Development to verify that the verticals and methods work as intended

 # Stretch Goals
 - Select a greater amount of items at once